Detroit

-Detroit's diverse culture has had both local and international influence, particularly in music, with the city giving rise to the genres of Motown and techno, and playing an important role in the development of jazz, hip-hop, rock, and punk.
-The rapid growth of Detroit in its boom years resulted in a globally unique stock of architectural monuments and historic places.
-Since the 2000s, conservation efforts have managed to save many architectural pieces and achieved several large-scale revitalizations, including the restoration of several historic theatres and entertainment venues, high-rise renovations, new sports stadiums, and a riverfront revitalization project.
-More recently, the population of Downtown Detroit, Midtown Detroit, and various other neighborhoods have increased.
-An increasingly popular tourist destination, Detroit receives 16 million visitors per year.
-In 2015, Detroit was named a "City of Design" by UNESCO, the first U.S. city to receive that designation.
+Detroit's culture is marked with diversity, having both local and international influences.
+Detroit gave rise to the music genres of Motown and techno, and also played an important role in the development of jazz, hip-hop, rock, and punk.
+As a result of the city's rapid growth in its boom years, Detroit has many globally unique architectural monuments and historic places.
+Since the 2000s, conservation efforts have managed to save many architectural pieces and achieve several large-scale revitalizations, including the restoration of several historic theaters and entertainment venues, high-rise renovations, new sports stadiums, and a riverfront revitalization project.
+Detroit is an increasingly popular tourist destination which caters to about 16 million visitors per year.
+In 2015, Detroit was designated a "City of Design" by UNESCO, the first and only U.S. city to receive this designation.